sujoff/Multiplatform-deployment-tasks/Q3/Readme.md

+Challenge 3: Set up elk in docker and send logs from another container.
+Those logs should appear in Kibana.

+---

 ELK Stack with Java App Logging
 This repo demonstrates how to set up the ELK (Elasticsearch, Logstash, Kibana) stack using Docker and configure a Java application to send logs to it.